yswnqc/Food_Delivery_MobileApp/README.md

 # Food Delivery Mobile Application (Food2U)

-> This is a school offered project that we can not share the original code.
+> This is a 6-member school offered group project that we can not share the original code.
 But you can check the other works that we have done below.

 ## App Demo gifs

-> You can check here the [App Pages:Functions Summary](./App%20Pages:Functions%20Summary.pdf)
+> Or you can check here, the [App Pages:Functions Summary](./App%20Pages:Functions%20Summary.pdf) PDF to have overall review of our project.

 ## [INSTALLATION MANUAL](./INSTALLATION%20MANUAL.pdf)